CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.3 data backup concept.md

 #### CON.3.A5 Regular data backup [IT operation]

 Regular backups MUST be performed.
 At least the data MUST be backed up on a regular basis, which can not be derived from other information.
-The created data backups MUST be protected from third party access.
+The backups created MUST be protected against third party access.
 It must be regularly tested whether the backup works as desired, especially if backed up data can be easily replayed

 ### 3.2 Standard requirements